vitoriapacela/vitoriapacela.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a student at [Mila](https://mila.quebec/en/) and the Université de Montréal, supervised by Professor [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).
+I'm also working with Dr. [Pascal Vincent](https://ai.facebook.com/people/pascal-vincent/) and Dr. [Diane Bouchacourt](https://ai.facebook.com/people/diane-bouchacourt) on representation learning at Meta AI Montreal as a research intern.

 I am broadly interested in unsupervised learning, causal inference and discovery, ICA, deep neural networks, and their applications on the natural sciences.